laurelherting/lmh-headspace/AWS/examTips.md

 ### DMS
 * spot instance:
-  * Project requires 90 hours of computing time
+  * project requires 90 hours of computing time
   * no deadline
   * work can be stopped and restarted without adverse effect
   * cost effective